 - Questions from the media

-- Identical comments by the same user (please don't submit over and over expecting the post to show up faster) or multiple users (a group of people sending identical messages or one person submitting under different aliases).
+- Identical comments by the same or multiple users.
 In the case of identical comments, we will approve the first submission.

 MassDOT utilizes the free GovDelivery subscription service to provide information by e-mail to customers on a wide range of topics; including major bridge and transit projects and planned overnight lane and ramp closures.